-The Maintenance Plan and Funding Strategy for the House shall include, but is not limited to, the following:
+The Maintenance Plan and Funding Strategy for the George E. Lawrence House shall include, but not be limited to, the following:

-- (a) A description and a time schedule for the renovations, repair, and replacement of the exterior elements, landscaping or other identified works on the Lands that constitute the character-defining elements and as identified in Part III Renovation Standards and Specifications; - (b) A description and time schedule for the ongoing maintenance of the elements, landscaping or other identified works on the Lands and other relevant details.
-Maintenance includes: painting, staining and sealing of the exterior cladding and trims, weather stripping, re-roofing, replacement of windows, doors and exterior cladding or trims to match the existing materials;

-- (c) Ongoing maintenance of landscaping; - (d) A colour scheme for the exterior of the House; - (e) A description of any matters noted in Part III Renovation Standards and Specifications or in the plans attached to this Agreement as requiring further details; and - (f) A financial plan detailing the funding for the renovation and maintenance outlined above, including corporate sponsorships, annual budgets by the Owner or tenant, applications for government grants, strata fees, and other relevant details.
+- (a) A description and a time schedule for the restoration, renovations, additions, stabilization, repair, and replacement of the exterior elements, landscaping or other identified works on the Lands that constitute the character-defining elements and as identified in Part III Restoration Standards and Specifications; - (b) A description and time schedule for the ongoing maintenance of the elements, landscaping or other identified works on the Lands and other relevant details.
+Maintenance includes: painting, staining and sealing of the exterior cladding and trims, weather stripping, re-roofing, replacement of windows, doors and exterior cladding or trims to match the existing materials; - (c) Ongoing maintenance of landscaping; - (d) A colour scheme for the exterior of the building; - (e) A description of any matters noted in Part III Restoration Standards and Specifications or in the plans attached to this Agreement as requiring further details; and - (f) A financial plan detailing the funding for the restoration and maintenance outlined above, including corporate sponsorships, annual budgets by the Owner or tenant, applications for government grants, strata fees, and other relevant details.